Further military aid for Ukraine not on the table so far – Italy defence minister to paper - NewsBreak

 French border checks in force over Italy's migrant policy

-ROME (AP) — Lines formed Sunday at Italy’s northern border crossings with France following Paris’ decision to reinforce border controls over a diplomatic row with Italy about migration policy and humanitarian rescue ships that shows no end in sight.
-The Ventimiglia-Menton crossing along the picturesque Mediterranean coast...
+ROME — (AP) — Lines formed Sunday at Italy’s northern border crossings with France following Paris’ decision to reinforce border controls over a diplomatic row with Italy about migration policy and humanitarian rescue ships that shows no end in sight.
+The Ventimiglia-Menton crossing along the picturesque...

 Man who inspired ‘The Terminal’ dies at Paris airport